TechAriel/GLASS-AMR-Data-Engine-End-to-End-WHO-Surveillance-Pipeline-in-Microsoft-Fabric/README.md

 ## The Domain Challenge: Why this isn't a standard ETL project
 Analysing global AMR data requires handling a critical **granularity mismatch**.
 Standard global averages in AMR can be dangerously misleading if the underlying laboratory capacity is weak.
-A 90% resistance rate to Penicillins in a country testing 5 patients means something entirely different than a 15% rate in a country testing 50,000 patients.
+A 90% resistance rate to Penicillins in a country testing 5 patients means something entirely different than a 15% rate in a country testing 50,000 patients

 ## Tech Stack
 * **Storage & Compute:** Microsoft Fabric, OneLake